 - Collection 285: Papers of Torrey Johnson.
 President and founder of Youth for Christ, Torrey's papers include materials documenting Billy Graham's early ministry as a YFC evangelist and ventures into religious broadcasting with Songs in the Night.

 - Collection 590: Papers of John Stott.
 Collection documents Stott's work with the Lausanne Movement, including frequent collaboration with Billy Graham and the BGEA.

 - Collection 659: Papers of Roy Gustafson.
 Materials document Gustafson’s education and life’s work as a minister, evangelist, Bible teacher, and staff member of the Billy Graham Evangelistic Association.
 Particularly well documented are the tours of the Holy Land (Israel, Jordan, Lebanon, Egypt) he led for several decades, his participation in ministries in Africa and Asia, and his active involvement in the worldwide activities of Samaritan’s Purse.

 - Collection 675: Papers of John Minder.
 Materials document the ministry of Christian and Missionary Alliance pastor John Minder about his mentorship of Billy Graham while Graham was a student at Florida Bible Institute (FBI) and about their continuing friendship.

 - Browse a Chronology of Major Events in the life of Billy Graham and the BGEA.

-- Read the Wheaton College obituary for Dr. Graham and scan a timeline of his life with images and audio.
+- Read the Wheaton College obituary for Dr. Graham.

 - View a Glossary of Terms used in the BGEA's evangelistic ministry.